MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 This provided me with a "safety net".
 If for some reason I was too nervous or shaky to do something, Flynn could simply take over the session and the crowd would be none the wiser.

-Tip: If possible, do some talks with a friend or college.
+:white_check_mark: Tip: If possible, do some talks with a friend or college.
 It makes the stress and build up to the presentation more manageable, and if you get too nervous it allows them to take over.

 # Be inspired by others